sdr-enthusiasts/gitbook-adsb-guide/foundations/prepare-the-project-environment.md

 ## Create a directory to host our project

 We need a directory to host our application.
 The name of this directory will be the name of our application.
-Accordingly, I prefer to use `/opt/adsb`, so our application is called "adsb":
+Accordingly, we prefer to use `/opt/adsb`, so our application is called "adsb":

 ```bash
 sudo mkdir -p /opt/adsb